-Because the movie was carefully rehearsed and shot in sequence, the editing process only took two weeks.
+Because the movie was carefully rehearsed and shot in sequence, editing only took two weeks.

-Given the unusual style of filming long takes, Edward Norton and Michael Keaton kept a running tally of flubs made by the actors & actresses.
-Emma Stone made the most mistakes; Zach Galifianakis made the fewest.
-He actually did mess up a few lines during the filming, but played his mistakes off well enough that the shots were included in the film.
+Given the unusual style of filming long takes, Edward Norton and Michael Keaton kept a running tally of flubs made by the actors and actresses.
+Emma Stone made the most mistakes.
+Zach Galifianakis made the fewest.
+He actually did mess up a few lines during the filming, but played his mistakes off well enough, that the shots were included in the film.

 During the press conference in Riggan's dressing room, he says that he hasn't played Birdman since 1992.
 That's the same year Batman Returns (1992), the last Batman movie starring Michael Keaton, was released.

 Similar to how Michael Keaton's Birdman reflects on his earlier role as Batman, Edward Norton's character is a parody of Norton's own reputation for being very abrasive and difficult to work with.